 Meanwhile, director of New Family Social Tor Docherty added: “If just one percent of the LGBT community adopt or foster, this could plug the gap and ensure every child in the country has a loving home.”

 Of course, deciding to adopt or foster children is not a decision anyone should take lightly.
 It is a major responsibility and it requires a lot of thought and preparation first.
 However, when done for the right reasons and in the right circumstances, it can benefit everyone involved.

 Two people who are well aware of the benefits of this process are Stig and Phill Williams.
 This same-sex couple in north London spoke to Action for Children about their journey to become adoptive parents to three children.
 They revealed that the process was challenging but ultimately rewarding.

 Stig remarked: “You need to have a very strong relationship with your partner and know that you will stay with each other forever.
 The children have been through so much and will often try and test you.
 But as long as you and your partner speak to each and know how to handle these situations the benefits are endless.”

 In the UK, people must be over 21 years of age in order to adopt and they must be able to provide a permanent, stable and caring home.
 It does not matter whether they are single or married or in or out of work, nor does it matter what race, religion or sexuality they are.
 The key question that adoption agencies ask is whether people can offer a stable environment until adulthood and beyond.

-Similarly, foster carers can be single or in a relationship and they can be gay, lesbian or straight.
-Most agencies welcome applications from individuals who are aged anywhere from their mid-20s to their 60s.
+Similarly, foster carers can be single or in a relationship and they can be gay, lesbian, or straight.
+Most agencies welcome applications from individuals who have aged anywhere from their mid-20s to their 60s.
 Often, people foster multiple youngsters over a period of time.